March of state companies resets global trading patterns

 "The commodity merchant business is in a period of flux at this time and I think that the deck is getting shuffled as to both who the participants will be and how the business is going to be conducted," David Messer, CEO of U.S. merchant Freepoint Commodities, told Reuters last month.

 "Banks by and large are moving out of the trading of physical commodities.
-On the other hand you have new entrants, large state enterprises, Sinopec, Gazprom (GAZP.MM), Petrobras (PETR4.SA).
+On the other hand you have new entrants, large state enterprises, Sinopec, Gazprom, Petrobras .
 These are all entities which are increasing their merchant and trading capabilities."

 "I think that the banks will become more of what they used to be, which is financiers, and I think the new participants are going to create competition for streams of commodities that used to be handled exclusively by merchants," said Messer.

 Morgan Stanley is not alone in exiting commodities trading.
-Out of its four biggest rivals, Deutsche Bank (DBKGn.DE) has already quit, Barclays (BARC.L) has reduced its trading operation by a fifth, J.P.
-Morgan (JPM.N) is selling out and only long-time leader Goldman Sachs (GS.N) is sticking to its guns.
+Out of its four biggest rivals, Deutsche Bank has already quit, Barclays has reduced its trading operation by a fifth, J.P.
+Morgan is selling out and only long-time leader Goldman Sachs is sticking to its guns.

 Prior to clinching the deal with Rosneft, Morgan Stanley was in talks with Qatar and Chinese firms, market sources said.
 Morgan Stanley never commented on those talks.

-JPM has Grupo BTG Pactual (BPAC3.SA), a private bank from resources super-power Brazil, amid contenders, according to sources.
+JPM has Grupo BTG Pactual, a private bank from resources super-power Brazil, amid contenders, according to sources.
 JPM is not commenting on the sale.

-Russia's Gazprom (GAZP.MM), the world's largest gas producer, has built a substantial gas trading division in London and Sigapore and the world's top oil exporter, Saudi Aramco, has also began building a trading operation.
+Russia's Gazprom, the world's largest gas producer, has built a substantial gas trading division in London and Sigapore and the world's top oil exporter, Saudi Aramco, has also began building a trading operation.

 "We will see national oil companies ... beefing up their trading so it's all set for high competition in a sector that is overcrowded already," Torbjorn Tornqvist, CEO of trading house Gunvor, told Reuters last month.